 This guide is here to help you understand DM, what it can do for your business, how to do it well, and how to avoid coming off like an obnoxious spammer.

 It’s all going down in the DM…Direct messaging is a growth and customer satisfaction multiplier hiding in plain sight.
-It’s not just a way to “sell on Instagram DM” but also a way to build personal one-on-one relationships with your customers at scale in a way that’s unique to DMing.
+In 2023 it’s not just a way to “sell on Instagram DM” but also a way to build personal one-on-one relationships with your customers at scale in a way that’s unique to DMing.
 In fact, Gary Vaynerchuk called Instagram DM “the single biggest networking or business development opportunity of this decade.”

 What is DM?